RED TEAMING OPERATIONS

 - Technology: Bypassing technical controls (such as anti-virus) or taking advantage of the lack of technical controls (such as no data exfiltration checks)

-Benefits of Red Team Operations
+Benefits of Red Team Assessments

 Experience an organisational attack in a real-time scenario – nothing’s more insightful than to observe your teams, products and processes responding to these events.